ADAGE: Active Defenses Against GNN Extraction: Our Active Defense

 In GNNs, the model owner has access to the underlying training graph $G_{train}$, which serves as a foundation for quantifying query diversity.
 Specifically, the model owner leverages the graph's \textit{communities} as a key signal.
 At a high level, the defense operates as follows: 1) Identify the communities within the graph.
 2) For each incoming query $q_j$, determine the closest community it belongs to.
 3) Track the communities covered by a user's queries over time.
 4) Gradually adjust the defense mechanism to impose stronger penalties as the number of queried communities increases.
 We provide a detailed explanation of these steps in the following sections.

 \textbf{Communities.} Formally, a community inside a graph refers to a subset of nodes whose connections among each other are more dense than their connections to other nodes.
 Nodes within the same community, \eg users in a social network who grew up in the same state and graduated from the same high school, usually share the same properties and are more similar to each other than to other nodes, \eg users with different backgrounds.
 Communities naturally occur in all real-world graphs, such as social networks, citation networks, and biological networks~\citep{steinhaeuser2008community,chintalapudi2015survey,ciglan2013community}.
-Therefore, they provide a reliable and inherently available signal for diversity in graphs.
+We acknowledge that some graphs (\eg random or weakly modular graphs) may not yield strong community structures.
+However, GNNs are typically applied to structured real-world domains, \eg recommendation systems, and fraud detection of financial transaction networks, where the structural information of the graphs is present and meaningful.
+We further calculated the modularity ($\mathcal{M}$) of each graph dataset used in our experiments, which ranges from 0.1531 to 0.8895 (as shown in \Cref{table:datasets}), demonstrating that ADAGE remains robust across diverse community structures.
+Therefore, communities provide a reliable and inherently available signal for diversity in graphs.

 \textbf{Community Detection.} To detect communities in the underlying graph $\mathbf{G}_{train}$, we rely on a community detection algorithms that yields $K$ communities given $\mathbf{G}_{train}$.
 Concretely, we use the Louvain Community Detection Algorithm as it is one of the most stable community detection algorithms in the top rankings, and it outperforms other known community detection methods in terms of computation time~\citep{rustamaji2024community, blondel2008fast}.
 We also perform an ablation study using a different community detection algorithm in \Cref{sec:performance_evaluation}.
 Our results indicate that while also other community detection algorithms are effective for our defense, the Louvain Community Detection Algorithm outperforms them in terms within the defense while requiring lower computational complexity.
 After detecting communities in the underlying graph, we calculate the centroid of each community to obtain the set of community centroids $\Omega=\left \{ \omega_1, \dots, \omega_K \right \}$.